ajdrew/eud-info/README.md

 - Mobile devices with dimensions less than ...
 - Thyrm DarkVault or DarkVault 2.0 - https://thyrm.com/product-category/darkvault/

-EUD Uses:
-The main use for an EUD is ATAK (Android Tactical Assault Kit).
-ATAK is used to coordinate resources better by providing mapping, communication tools, and asset coordination in a single app ecosystem.

-Other civilian uses may be more map oriented with apps like OnX.

-Alternatives:
+## Alternatives:
 There other types of devices that offer more protection than your standard mobile device such as:
 - Panisonic N1 Tactical (newer model of the FZ-N1).
 - Samsung Galaxy S6 and S8 Active (older phones that were built to military specs as early ATAK devices).
 - Garmin Rino series devices (location sharing and GMRS radio only).

-Communications:
-One of the secondary goal of running an EUD is to have it control your voice communications.
-The military uses PRC-152 and the military version of ATAK can fully control those radios.
-It also offers the ability to share data over a channel and have voice traffic over another channel.

-This is significantly more difficult to do.
-The standard for the civilian world is the Baofeng radio for voice either with GMRS or Ameture Radio running over the VHF/UHF.
-This is the easiest, most capable, and most inexpensive solution to team based communications for civilians.

-There are options within ATAK (such as the Hammer plug-in) that may work with Baofeng radios.
-That is complicated to setup with little direction.

-Cases:
-- Pelican
-- Otterbox
-- Magpul
+- MP5 Radio

-Device Matrix:
+## Device Matrix:
-EUD Uses:
+https://thyrm.com/product/darkvault-2/
+https://thyrm.com/product/darkvault/

+# Software:
 The main use for an EUD is ATAK (Android Tactical Assault Kit).
 ATAK is used to coordinate resources better by providing mapping, communication tools, and asset coordination in a single app ecosystem.

 Other civilian uses may be more map oriented with apps like OnX.

-Alternatives:
-There other types of devices that offer more protection than your standard mobile device such as:
-- Panisonic N1 Tactical (newer model of the FZ-N1).
-- Samsung Galaxy S6 and S8 Active (older phones that were built to military specs as early ATAK devices).
-- Garmin Rino series devices (location sharing and GMRS radio only).

-Communications:
+# Communications:
 One of the secondary goal of running an EUD is to have it control your voice communications.
 The military uses PRC-152 and the military version of ATAK can fully control those radios.
 It also offers the ability to share data over a channel and have voice traffic over another channel.

 This is significantly more difficult to do.
 The standard for the civilian world is the Baofeng radio for voice either with GMRS or Ameture Radio running over the VHF/UHF.
 This is the easiest, most capable, and most inexpensive solution to team based communications for civilians.

 There are options within ATAK (such as the Hammer plug-in) that may work with Baofeng radios.
 That is complicated to setup with little direction.

-Cases:
-- Pelican
-- Otterbox
-- Magpul

-Device Matrix:
-https://thyrm.com/product/darkvault-2/
-https://thyrm.com/product/darkvault/